 Industry Analysis & Industry Trends

 The Pharmaceutical Product Manufacturing industry is dominated by major global pharmaceutical groups, although only a small number are engaged in local manufacture of active pharmaceutical ingredients.
-An increasing number of firms are limiting their Australian involvement to the later stages of the manufacturing process, such as dispensing, packaging and the fill-and-finish stage.
+An increasing number of firms are limiting their Australian activity to the later stages of the manufacturing process, including dispensing, packaging and the fill-and-finish stage.
 A large number of players also restrict their Australian activities to purely distribution.

-Like the global pharmaceutical industry, the domestic industry is currently contending with the fallout of the patent cliff.
-Since 2011, some of the world's highest selling drugs have already lost or are due to lose patent protection... purchase to read more
+As with those in the global pharmaceutical industry, domestic players are currently contending with the fallout of the patent cliff.
+Since 2011, some of the world's highest selling drugs have lost patent protection... purchase to read more

 Industry Report - Industry Investment Chapter